andrea-sdl/work-hats-book/01-work/fixing-your-bike.md

 It might seem like an impossible task but I can guarantee this by experience: I once fixed a bug in a software I didn't develop, that I didn't ever see nor used, developed by people that I didn't know and the only difference between me and them is that I isolated the problem by remove code (in a logaritmic way, but still code removal is).

 We seek help too fast for problems that are too littles.
 It should always sound alarming when you reach out to someone, he/her doesn't reply you and in the minutes you wait for their answers you fix the problem.
-It means you asked for help too fast.&nbsp;
+It means you asked for help too fast.
 You were lazy maybe, maybe you didn't were confident enough.

 Whatever the case, you surrender too fast.
 And the only way to fix this is to not surrender at all.
 At first you'll fail and it might be disarming but there's no way to learn without some trial and error.